sz128/NLU_datasets_with_task_oriented_dialogue/README.md

 If you want to know more about NLU of task-oriented dialogue, please see [recommended papers](https://github.com/sz128/Natural-language-understanding-papers).

+There is an [implementation](https://github.com/sz128/slot_filling_and_intent_detection_of_SLU) of joint training of slot filling and intent detection for SLU, which is evaluated on ATIS and SNIPS datasets.

 ## Table of Contents

 - #### [Introduction](#intro)